 Q: Is My Wife Entitled to Half My Business if We Divorce in Illinois?

 A: A wife might be entitled to half of a spouse’s business in a divorce in Illinois, depending on when the business was acquired.
-In Illinois, marital property is split equitably in the divorce, and marital property includes nearly all property obtained over the course of a couple’s marriage, with some exceptions.
+In Illinois, marital property is split equitably in the divorce, and marital property includes nearly all property obtained throughout a couple’s marriage, with some exceptions.

 If the business was started during a marriage, a spouse is likely entitled to half.
-However, if the business was acquired prior to marriage, a spouse is likely not entitled to half the business.
+However, if the business was acquired before marriage, a spouse is likely not entitled to half the business.

 Contact Stange Law Firm in Springfield, Illinois